davezap/Better-Burning-Barrels/README.md

 }
 ```

-With DebugBarrels enabled server admins can see the following entry in the logs
+Server admins can see the following entry in the logs indicating a win for
-indicating a win for TeamB.
+TeamB.

 ```[BBB] ID:0 extinguish.```

 NOTE: The example used ListMode=2.
 If ListMode=0 was used then the barrel would stay lit at night even if all TeamA members left the area.
 There are many different logical combinations to be had here.
-I'll put more examples on the Discord server.
+I'll put more examples on Discord.

 <!-- ----------------------------------------------------------------------- -->